niklaswretblad/Synthetic-SQL-Column-Descriptions-for-Text-to-SQL/README.md

 [ ] Put all environment variables (absolute paths & keys) in an .env file.

+### Setup
+1. Receive access to and download the cleaned [data](https://liuonline-my.sharepoint.com/:f:/r/personal/erila018_student_liu_se/Documents/SQL_DESCRIPTION_GENERATION?csf=1&web=1&e=aarwSi).
+Put the data in the root directory of the repository.
+2. Create the .env file with all of the required variables.
+3. Run `conda env create -f environment.yaml` and `conda activate sqldesc` to create and start the conda environment.

 ### Data cleaning

 1. Firstly we remove the non "utf-8" tokens